Induction and Skolemization in saturation theorem proving: Unprovability

 Let us now briefly discuss these results.
 A possible source of criticism for Theorem~\ref{thm:2} may be that the underlying independence results (Lemma~\ref{lem:11}) are overly strong.
 That is they do not exploit the restriction of the induction to literals, but instead rely on the fact that the sentences \(C_{m}\) and \(D_{m,n}\) with \(0 < n < m\) are already unprovable with induction for all quantifier-free formulas.
 We can address this point by the following results. \begin{lemma} The theory \(\mathcal{T} + \IND{\Literal(\mathcal{T})}\) proves \ref{B:1}--\ref{B:4}. \end{lemma} \begin{proof} Proving~\ref{B:2} and~\ref{B:3} is straightforward.
 For~\ref{B:4} we show the contrapositive \(y \neq z \rightarrow x + y \neq x + z\).
 We assume \(y \neq z\) and proceed by induction on \(x\) in the formula \(x + y \neq x + z\).
 For the base case we have to show \(0 + y \neq 0 + z\).
 By~\ref{B:2} and the definition of \(+\) the formula \(0 + y \neq 0 + z\) is equivalent to \(y \neq z\) which we have assumed.
 For the induction step we assume \(s(x) + y \neq s(x) + z\).
 By~\ref{B:2} and~\ref{ax:A:s} we obtain \(s(x + y) \neq s(x + z)\), hence \(x + y \neq x + z\) and we are done.

 Proving~\ref{B:1} is slightly more complicated because the induction interacts even more with the context.
 We assume \(x \neq 0\) and we have to show \(x = s(p(x))\).
 We proceed by induction on \(y\) in the formula \(x \neq y\).
 The induction base is trivial since we have assumed \(x \neq 0\).
 For the induction step we assume \(x \neq y_{0}\) and we have to show \(x \neq s(y_{0})\).
 Hence we assume \(x = s(y_{0})\).
 Now we have \(s(p(x)) = s(p(s(y_{0}))) = s(y_{0}) = x\) and we are done.
-Therefore we obtain the formula \(\forall y x \neq y\) and in particular \(x \neq x\), which is a contradiction.
+Therefore we obtain the formula \(\Forall{y}{x \neq y}\) and in particular \(x \neq x\), which is a contradiction.
 Hence we obtain \(x = s(p(x))\). \end{proof} In the light of Shoenfield's theorem it is now clear that induction for literals is as powerful as quantifier-free induction. \begin{proposition} \(\mathcal{T} + \IND{\Literal(\mathcal{T})} \equiv \mathcal{T} + \IND{\Open(\mathcal{T})}\). \end{proposition} \begin{proof} The direction from right to left is obvious.
 For the direction from left to right follows from Lemma~\ref{lem:21} and Shoenfield's Theorem (Theorem~\ref{thm:9}). \end{proof} The underlying independence results are therefore not too strong and it is not possible to improve the result by taking into account the restriction of the induction to literals.
-Nevertheless, there may be theories in which the induction schema for literals is strictly weaker than the induction schema for quantifier-free formulas.
-Such a theory could allow us to provide unprovability results that show that the induction rule for literals is strictly weaker, than the induction rule for quantifier-free formulas.
+The result may also be interesting from a practical point of view, because induction for literals is much easier to implement efficiently than induction for quantifier-free formulas.
+It would therefore be interesting to investigate under which conditions induction for quantifier-free formulas collapses to induction for literals.
+However, we believe that there are practically relevant theories in which the induction schema for literals is strictly weaker than the induction schema for quantifier-free formulas.
+Such a theory could allow us to provide unprovability results that give a motivation for the development of stronger induction mechanisms.

-Furthermore, our results do not make use of the finer grained ``analyticity'' properties of the induction rules \(\LiteralAINDR_{i}\), \(i = 1, 2\).
-For example, the fact that induction is only attempted for literals of which an instance of the dual literal occurs in the derived clauses seems to be a restriction.
-We currently do not have a candidate clause set that exploits this feature.